Skip to main content

 outlit.identify(options)

 Update user traits without tracking an event.
+Customer metadata can be included alongside the user identity.

 outlit.identify({